 - Contract tort and FTA claims including acting for 10 separate claimants with claims against a pharmaceutical multinational.

-- High profile incidents, large scale litigation: Familiar with gathering a team of professionals (internal and external lawyers, technical/financial consultants, communications firm) and managing all providers to achieve the desired outcome.
+- High profile incidents, large scale litigation: Experienced in gathering a team of professionals (internal and external lawyers, technical/financial consultants, communications firm) and managing all providers to achieve the desired outcome.

 ‘Michael McCarthy of Lowndes is praised by his sources for his willingness to be involved and to do what is necessary to achieve the best result possible.’